CelestialOkamii/CS-312/Projects/Project_Dijkstra/network-routing-project-report.md

             self.map_queue[self.heap_queue[smallest][0]][0] = smallest
             i = smallest
         return min_value

+    def is_empty(self):  # O(1) - takes constant time to check length of list
+            if len(self.heap_queue) == 0:
+                return True
+            return False

 def run_dijkstras(graph, pq, source, target): # O((v+e) log n) - the while loop takes the most time so its complexity becomes the complexity for the whole function
     weights = {source: [None, 0]}
     path = []
-    pq.insert([source, None, 0])        # O(1) - because this is the only item in the heap it takes constant time to add it as there will e no comparisons or moving of positions while not len(pq) != 0:             # O((v + e) log n) - each call to insert or remove the minimum from the priority queue takes log n amount of time and these functions are called once per node, v, and each node has e number of paths leading away that have to be explored min_value = pq.remove_min()     # O(log n) - because remove_min() is a O(log n) operation current_node = min_value[0]
+    pq.insert([source, None, 0])        # O(1) - because this is the only item in the heap it takes constant time to add it as there will e no comparisons or moving of positions while not pq.is_empty():             # O((v + e) log n) - each call to insert or remove the minimum from the priority queue takes log n amount of time and these functions are called once per node, v, and each node has e number of paths leading away that have to be explored min_value = pq.remove_min()     # O(log n) - because remove_min() is a O(log n) operation current_node = min_value[0]
         prev_node = min_value[1]